-- Some products are used as alternatives to ecstasy, cannabis, and cocaine. - People who use the substances may do so because they have no connections that would allow them to obtain these substances through the usual sources. - Some products available are cheaper than those available on the streets. - Some products also give a greater high than the equivalent street product. - In the future these Head Shops may be banned or some of the products they supply may be made illegal.
-However, parents still need to be alert to other products replacing those that may be banned, or these banned products being driven underground.
+- · Some products are used as alternatives to ecstasy, cannabis, and cocaine. - People who use the substances may do so because they have no connections that would allow them to obtain these substances through the usual sources. - · Some products available are cheaper than those available on the streets. - · Some products also give a greater high than the equivalent street product. - As the selling of certain items in Head Shops has been made illegal, parents still need to be alert to other products replacing those that may be banned, or these banned products being driven underground.
 Indeed, if some of the products are outlawed, other substances may replace them.
 Moreover, some of the products may still be available on the internet.
-Therefore, it might be useful to be vigilant to packages arriving at your home addressed to your teenager, or to one of their friends, or addressed to a name you do not recognise.
+Therefore, it might be useful to be vigilant to packages arriving at your home addressed to your teenager, or to one of their friends, or addressed to a name you do not recognise. - Finally, the focus of parents should be on prevention rather than trying to keep up with the constantly changing details of the substances available.